Hero-OEC/Seenit/AniList_Integration_Documentation.md

-# AniList API Integration Documentation
+# Anime Database Integration Documentation

 ## Overview

-This document outlines the AniList API integration implemented for Seenit, including what was accomplished, current limitations, and future enhancement opportunities.
+This document outlines the anime database integration strategy for Seenit.
+Originally implemented with AniList API for basic metadata, the system is now planned for **complete replacement with AniDB** to enable comprehensive episode tracking and detailed anime management capabilities.

-## What Was Accomplished
+## Current Status: AniList Implementation (To Be Replaced)

-### 🚀 Core AniList Integration
+### 🚀 What Was Accomplished with AniList

 **API Integration:**
 - ✅ Full GraphQL integration with AniList API (`https://graphql.anilist.co`)